noynaert/csc274handouts/Unit_03_Files_Directories_and_Wildcards/Unit_03_010_Files.md

 * Blanks are allowed, but do not use them if you can help it.
 Also avoid special characters like & and |.
 * **File names that start with a period are *hidden* files.** You probably have a lot of hidden files in your root directory.
   * ```ls -a``` and ```ls -al```
+* Unix was written using ASCII.
+Linux was adapted to handle extended ASCII.
+Now it generally supports other alphabets Unicode as well as ASCII.
+But it can be award to type them if your keyboard is not set up for a language that includes non-ASCII characters.
 * Two special file names (actually, directory names)
   * . "dot" the current directory
   * .. "double dot" the parent directory